All Products

 Supported

-• Can I change the configuration items of my RDS instance when I upgrade the major engine version of the RDS instance?
+• Q: Can I change the configuration of my RDS instance during the major engine version upgrade?

 • Cause

-If you create a full-text index for your RDS instance that runs MySQL 5.6 and an earlier minor engine version, the full-text index is created in the system tablespace due to history reasons.
-After you upgrade the major engine version of your RDS instance from MySQL 5.6 to MySQL 5.7 or MySQL 8.0, the full-text index that is created in the system tablespace may cause tablespace damage.
+If your RDS instance runs MySQL 5.6 and an earlier minor engine version, the full-text index is created in the system tablespace for the RDS instance due to history reasons.
+After you upgrade the major engine version of the RDS instance from MySQL 5.6 to MySQL 5.7 or MySQL 8.0, the full-text index that is created in the system tablespace may cause tablespace damage.
 Therefore, you must delete the full-text index before the upgrade to avoid issues such as data corruption and inaccessibility.

 Note